You have questions -- we have answers!

 You're right.
 24% is a high interest rate to charge for a loan, but the unfortunate reality is that making small loans is relatively expensive, and we are an order of magnitude cheaper than the existing alternative (Tennessee payday lenders charge up to 460% per year).
 We don't think that those who are less able to afford a loan should face rates that make their loan even more difficult to pay, but we also aim to be financially sustainable at scale without perpetually relying on grants and donations.

 Lending money has relatively fixed costs that change little as loans get larger in size, and this is part of the reason why conventional financial institutions like banks have shied away from small consumer loans.
-When we make a small loan, that 24% per year must cover not just the costs associated with the loan, but also fixed costs (like equipment costs, compliance costs, utilities, our employees’ wages).
+When we make a small loan, our interest must cover not just the costs associated with the loan, but also fixed costs (like equipment costs, compliance costs, utilities, our employees’ wages), and then the cost of funds if we are borrowing from a bank to make additional loans (they do not provide it to us at 0%).
 That does not even include the costs to provide free coaching, free income tax preparation, or other types of free financial programming.

 If we seek to be financially sustainable, the interest rate on our loans must also cover the money lost on loans that are not repaid.
 Even one of the best-run community lenders has a repayment rate of about 94-95%, meaning that 5-6% of their loans are not being repaid.
 We hope to reach repayment rates that are that high.